 Biologists anticipate over the next 15 years that numbers of ducks and duck hunters will continue to increase in Kansas due to the addition of more surface waters which serve to hold ducks for the hunting seasons.
-However, waterfowl populations in Kansas are strongly determined by habitat and weather conditions.
-Even in years of high duck numbers, poor habitat and weather conditions will reduce duck populations in the state.
+However, waterfowl populations in Kansas are strongly determined by habitat and weather condiThe objective assumes a slight increase in duck populations and in hunter numbers, while maintaining at least the same hunter success as in the last two years.